 Kathy is an Independent Director of Gentex Corporation (GNTX; Nasdaq).
 She is also Board Chair of Flying Horse Farms and a member of the SeriousFun Children’s Network Board, a global organization, where she is Audit and Risk Committee Chair.
 Ms Starkoff also serves as an advisor to the National Science Foundation’s Office of Advanced Cyberinfrastructure and Arizona State University's "Idea Enterprise."

 The National Association of Corporate Directors recognized Ms. Starkoff as a “Leadership Fellow” and featured her as a cyber security expert in their national "Advanced Director" and “Strategy and Risk” director conferences.
-She was noted as a “Person to Know” by Columbus Business First and selected as a “Board Fellow” by a joint program of George Washington University and the International Women’s Forum.
+She was selected as a “Board Fellow” by a joint program of George Washington University and the International Women’s Forum and is a member of the Women's Corporate Directors organisation.